Cyberian-Dev/entitykb/docs/index.md

 * **Data Set Labeling**: Overcome the "cold start" training set problem by using entity extraction capabilities to generate annotations.

-* **Rapid Development**: Iteratively add new data types as "plain old" Python objects to your knowledge graph without expensive data modeling/migration cycles using SQL or ORMs.
+* **Knowledge Curation**: Iteratively add new data types as "plain old" Python objects to your knowledge graph without expensive data modeling or migration cycles using SQL or ORMs.

 ### Capabilities